Aitchessbee/threadsafe-kv-store/README.md

   - **TTL**: Time-to-live expiration for keys
   - **LRU**: Least Recently Used eviction with configurable capacity

+- **Persistence Support**

+  - Save and load the store state to/from binary snapshots for data durability across restarts.

 - **Flexible Key Expiration**

   - TTL-based expiration per key